 3 - Shorinji Kempo, founded by Nakano Michiomi , trained under Okuyama.

-Numerous other schools of aikijutsu claim some sort of lineage to Sokaku Takeda or Daito-ryu.
+Other schools of aikijutsu also claim lineage to Sokaku Takeda or Daito-ryu.